bacalhau-project/bacalhau/docs/examples/data-ingestion/s3-to-ipfs/index.md

 ```
 - **Job download**: You can download your job results directly by using `bacalhau get`.
 Alternatively, you can choose to create a directory to store your results.

-In the command below, we created a directory and downloaded our job output to be stored in that directory
+In the command below, we created a directory and downloaded our job output to be stored in that directory.

 ```bash
 rm -rf results && mkdir -p results